 5 Ways to Train Your Mind Into Developing a Morning Workout Routine

-But it can be hard to develop a morning workout routine if you aren’t already in the habit.
+But, it can be tough to develop a morning workout routine if you aren’t already in the habit.

 First and foremost, you need to be getting a good night’s sleep if you want to have the energy to work out in the morning.

 - Go to sleep at the same time every night